Bailiwick Blue Indigo your local indigo, will launch January 2025 Thank you for your patience.

 The pigment during this process changes colour with different assistants, to its original green state, into which your chosen items are repeatedly dipped and oxidised.
 During the oxidisation process the pigment changes colour from green to indigo blue.
 Subsequent dips create another layer of pigment on top of the first, thus repeated dips, result in darker shades of indigo.
 Indigo in it's powdered form may be applied as a soap colourant, crafted into paint either oil or water colour, pastels, a stain for wood, incorporated with plaster to create natural blue finishes all of which are light fast.

-Grown & produced in Guernsey, Channel Islands, UK
+Bailiwick Blue Indigo; grown & produced in Guernsey, Channel Islands, UK.